hvac/hvac/docs/overview.rst

 .. note::

-    Vault currently defaults the KV version 2 secrets engine under the `secret/` automatically when a `Vault server is running in "dev" mode <https://www.vaultproject.io/docs/secrets/kv/kv-v2.html#setup>`_.
+    Vault currently defaults the `secret/` path to the KV secrets engine *version 2* automatically when the `Vault server is started in "dev" mode <https://www.vaultproject.io/docs/secrets/kv/kv-v2.html#setup>`_.

 .. note::

     Starting with Vault v1.1.0, _no_ KV secrets engine is mounted by default.
-I.e., outside of dev mode, a KV engine mounted under path `secret` much be explicitly enabled before use.
+I.e., outside of dev mode, a KV engine mounted under path `secret/` much be explicitly enabled before use.

 KV Secrets Engine - Version 2
 """""""""""""""""""""""""""""